(partially) Deprecate FTP services

 projects.duckcorp.org before removing it.

-#4 Updated by Marc Dequènes over 1 year ago
+#4 Updated by Marc Dequènes almost 2 years ago

 We may use more letsencrypt certs for public-facing services.
 We should probably discuss the matter in another ticket.
 Just to say your proposal is an acceptable solution.

 As for sendfile: « Sendfile (Unix), a push-based asynchronous file transfer, regardless of whether local or remote, using the Simple Asynchronous File Transfer (SAFT), an Internet protocol bound to TCP port 487 » (see http://fex.belwue.de/saft/index.html)